<meta property="fb:admins" content="1074980663" />

 Find Us @

-If you are age 65 or older, or receiving disability payments, you probably qualify for Kentucky’s Homestead Exemption.
-Find more information about the Homestead Exemption, including a downloadable application, by visiting the Homestead Exemption page of our web site.
+If you are 65 years of age or older, or if you are receiving disability payments, you may qualify for Kentucky’s Homestead Exemption.
+Find more information about the Homestead Exemption including a downloadable application by visiting the Homestead Exemption page of our web site.

-We hope this information has been helpful to you and if you have any questions about your assessment, homestead or disability exemptions, feel free to call us here at the PVA office.
-As always we are here to be of service to you.
+We hope this information has been helpful to you and if you have any questions about your assessment or the Homestead Exemption, feel free to call us here at the PVA office.

 Property Valuation Administrator

 101 E. Vine Street, Suite 600